ashish1137/Cloudformation-to-Export-cloudwatch-logs-to-S3/README.md

-# Cloudformation-to-Export-cloudwatch-logs-to-S3
+# Cloudformation-to-Export-cloudwatch-logs-to-S3-and-then-to-glacier

-An end to end cloudformation to export cloudwatch logs to S3.
+An end to end cloudformation to export cloudwatch logs to S3 and then to glacier.
 You will need to provide following details.

  1. Region: Name of the region (Eg - ap-southeast-2).
  2. DestinationBucket: Name of the new bucket where cloudwatch logs are to be exported.